-To qualify for a commercial driver license (CDL) you must undergo a Department of Transportation (DOT) medical examination performed in accordance with CFR 49 §391.41 and CFR 49 §391.43.
+To qualify for a CDL or CLP you must undergo a Department of Transportation (DOT) medical examination performed in accordance with CFR 49 §391.41 and CFR 49 §391.43.

 DOT medical examinations are conducted by a licensed medical examiner as defined in CFR 49 §390.5.
 This includes but is not limited to:

 - Advanced Practice Nurses (APN);

 To find a medical examiner, you may contact your primary care provider to inquire if they will conduct a "DOT medical exam".
 You may also find a medical examiner in the yellow pages of your telephone book, or on the internet by using an Internet directory or search engine.

 After May 20, 2014, you may only use examiners listed on the National Registry of Certified Medical Examiners.
 Consult https://nationalregistry.fmcsa.dot.gov/NRPublicUI/home.seam to find certified examiners in your area.

 The examiner will provide you with a medical examiners certificate that you must carry with you whenever you operate a commercial motor vehicle (CMV).
 In addition, you must submit a copy to DMV before original issuance of a CDL or CLP.
 The copy you send to DMV must be complete and legible.
 If it is not, ask your examiner to complete one that is before you leave the examiner's office.
 To retain your commercial driving privileges, you must then send a copy of a new medical certificate to DMV before the previous certificate expires.